- Market leading customer service

 No problem!
 Here at Nifty, we can help you get cashed up for those extra things that could make your holiday epic!

 All you need is to be over the age of 18, have a regular source of income and be a permanent resident.

-Absolutely, we offer 100% online cash loans from $500 – $5,000, with outcomes usually within 60 minutes (during business hours)!
+Absolutely, we offer 100% online cash loans from $2,100 – $15,000, with outcomes on the same day (during business hours)!
 Seeing our service is online, you can apply from anywhere in the Northern Territory, including Darwin, Katherine, Alice Springs, Palmerston, Yulara, Howard Springs or Moulden.